mozilla/assay/README.md

 ## Features

-1. Downloads and extracts addons into a new workspace based on guid, slug, or url.
+1. Downloads and extracts addons based on guid, slug, or url.
-2. A workspace consists of an addon version with a link in the status bar to the review page.
+2. Accessible sidebar in the explore view for quick actions.

 ```ts
 Work in progress
 ```

 ## Requirements

 You certainly need [Node](https://nodejs.org/en/) 16.x.
 Use `npm i` upon install to install the dependencies.

-## Known Issues

-There's not enough code!

 ---